-Subdomain Indicator Description 2019 Yearbook 2020 Yearbook TANF benefits receipt among families in poverty Percent of families with infants/ toddlers living below 100 percent of the FPL that receive TANF benefits 3 20.6% 21.7% Basic Needs Support Housing instability Percent of infants/toddlers who have moved three or more times since birth ^a 2.5% 2.7% Crowded housing Percent of infants/toddlers who live in crowded housing 15.6% 15.5% Unsafe neighborhoods Percentage of infants/toddlers living in unsafe neighborhoods, as reported by parents ^a 6.3% 5.8% Family resilience Percentage of families with infants/toddlers who report "family resilience" 82.6% 85.2% Adverse childhood experiences-1 Percent of infants/toddlers who have experienced one adverse childhood experience ^a 21.9% 22.4% Child Welfare Adverse childhood experiences-2 or more Percent of infants/toddlers who have experienced two or more adverse childhood experiences ^a 8.3% 8.6% Infant/toddler maltreatment rate Maltreatment rate per 1,000 infants/toddlers ^{a,b} 16.0 15.9 Time in out-of-home placement Percent of infants/toddlers who spent 1 year or more in out-of-home placement.
-20.2% Permanency Percentage of infants/toddlers exiting foster care who achieve permanency ^b 98.4% 98.6% Home Visiting Potential home visiting beneficiaries served Percent of infants/toddlers who could benefit from evidence-based home visiting and are receiving those services 1.9% 1.9% Supportive Paid sick time that covers care for child State requires employers to provide paid sick days that cover care for child (Y/N) 11 states 11 states Policies Paid family leave State has a paid family leave program (Y/N) 7 states 9 states
+Subdomain Indicator Description 2019 Yearbook 2020 Yearbook Basic Needs Support TANF benefits receipt among families in poverty Percent of families with infants/ toddlers living below 100 percent of the FPL that receive TANF benefits a 20.6% 21.7% Housing instability Percent of infants/toddlers who have moved three or more times since birth a 2.5% 2.7% Crowded housing Percent of infants/toddlers who live in crowded housing 15.6% 15.5% Child Welfare Unsafe neighborhoods Percentage of infants/toddlers living in unsafe neighborhoods, as reported by parents a 6.3% 5.8% Family resilience Percentage of families with infants/toddlers who report "family resilience" a 82.6% 85.2% Adverse childhood experiences-1 Percent of infants/toddlers who have experienced one adverse childhood experience a 21.9% 22.4% Adverse childhood experiences-2 or more Percent of infants/toddlers who have experienced two or more adverse childhood experiences a 8.3% 8.6% Infant/toddler maltreatment rate Maltreatment rate per 1,000 infants/toddlers a,b 16.0 15.9 Time in out-of- home placement Percent of infants/toddlers who spent 1 year or more in out-of- home placement.
+20.2% Permanency Percentage of infants/toddlers exiting foster care who achieve permanency b 98.4% 98.6% Home Visiting Potential home visiting beneficiaries served Percent of infants/toddlers who could benefit from evidence- based home visiting and are receiving those services 1.9% 1.9% Supportive Policies Paid sick time that covers care for child State requires employers to provide paid sick days that cover care for child (Y/N) 11 states 11 states Paid family leave State has a paid family leave program (Y/N) 7 states 9 states

-Subdomain Indicator Description 2019 Yearbook 2020 Yearbook Supportive Policies TANF work exemption Single-parent head of unit is exempt from work-related activity if caring for a child under 12 months old (Y/N) 24 states (11 of which exempt for a single child only) State child tax credit State has a child tax credit 6 states State earned income tax credit (EITC) State has an earned income tax credit 30 states
+Subdomain Indicator Description 2019 Yearbook 2020 Yearbook Supportive Policies TANF work exemption Single-parent head of unit is exempt from work-related activity if caring for a child under 12 months old (Y/N) 24 states (11 of which exempt for a single child only) State child tax credit State has a child tax credit 6 states State earned income tax credit (EITC) State has an earned income tax credit 30 states b This indicator appears in the State of Babies Yearbook domain tables only, because of concerns about its data quality (see Appendix C for more information).
+It is included in the rankings, to be consistent with State of Babies Yearbook: 2019.